emboldagency/embold-wordpress-tweaks/README.md

 3. Local only: Disable all "wp_mail" functions so Mailgun can't randomly mass email users.
 This will also break the test email sent out from local.
 4. Disable the XML-RPC functionality.
+5. Remove line breaks from img tags if litespeed cache plugin is active.

 ## Requirements